postmanlabs/labs-docs/src/pages/docs/administration/about-postman-enterprise.md

 * **Public link governance** - View and manage elements like workspaces, documentation, and collection links that your team [makes public](/docs/collaborating-in-postman/manage-public-elements/).
 * **Audit logs** - Use [audit logs](/docs/administration/audit-logs/) to understand how your team members are using Postman.
 * **API Governance and API Security warnings** - Customizable API Governance and API Security warnings enable you to apply standards consistently throughout your API development process's [design](/docs/api-governance/api-definition/api-definition-warnings/) and [testing](/docs/api-governance/api-testing/api-testing-warnings/) phases.
 You can also use the [Postman CLI](/docs/postman-cli/postman-cli-overview/) to return API Governance and API Security warnings.
+* **Static IP monitoring** - Use collection-based monitors to monitor APIs that are behind a restricted firewall.
+To learn more about static IP monitoring, see [Running monitors using static IPs](/docs/monitoring-your-api/using-static-IPs-to-monitor/).

 ### Collaboration